-One type of odor comes from a special technique-called kraft pulping-which uses heat and chemicals to pulp wood chips for making paper.
+One type of odor comes from a special technique - called kraft pulping - which uses heat and chemicals to pulp wood chips for making paper.
 This reaction produces gaseous sulfur compounds called "total reduced sulfur" or TRS gases.
-The odor associated with TRS gases is typically described as "rotten cabbage or eggs."
+The odor associated with TRS gases is typically described as "rotten cabbage" or "rotten eggs."

 The U.S. Environmental Protection Agency (EPA) finds these odors are a "nuisance" but not a health concern, at levels normally found in the environment.
 However, there are times when the normal levels are exceeded.

 Not all pulp and paper mills have an odor.
 Some paper mills use pulp from other mills to make paper and will have a less noticeable odor.